AgingCurve/new-repository1/README.md

 create a block of code
 ```

-embed LaRex or mathML equations,
+embed LaTex or mathML equations,
 $\frac{1}{n} \sum_{i=1}^{n} x_{i}$

 or even footnotes, citations, and a bibliography.^{1}